xulihang/BasicCAT-website/_posts/2023-05-03-US-comics-translation.md

 ---
 date: 2023-05-03 08:37:50+08:00
 layout: post
-title: How to Use ImageTrans to Translate U.S. Comics
+title: "How to Use ImageTrans to Translate U.S. Comics"
 categories: blog
 tags: imagetrans
 ---